How Do You Take Care of a Kitten for the First Time?

 • Socialization: Handle the kitten gently but frequently to help them get used to the human touch and develop socialization skills.
 This is essential for their overall development.

 • Regular Vet Checkups: Schedule a veterinary checkup for the kitten as soon as possible.
 Your veterinarian will guide you on vaccinations, deworming, and overall health.
+Utilizing services like Forever Vets pet services can provide comprehensive care and support for your kitten's health needs.

 Introducing Solid Food